-Daimler cuts 2019 profit outlook on diesel issues
+Daimler warns on 2019 profit outlook as diesel issues bite

-FRANKFURT (Reuters) - Daimler has cut its earnings outlook for this year after lifting provisions for issues related to its diesel vehicles by “a high three-digit million euro amount”, the carmaker said on Sunday.
+FRANKFURT (Reuters) - Daimler cut its 2019 earnings outlook on Sunday after lifting provisions for issues related to its diesel vehicles by hundreds of millions of euros.

-Group earnings before interest and tax for 2019 are now expected to be at last year’s level.
-Previously, the carmaker had expected the figure to be “slightly higher”.
+Group earnings before interest and tax this year are now expected to be at last year’s level, the carmaker said, against a previous estimate for a slight increase.
+Earnings will be affected in the second quarter, it said.

-The revision is related to an increase in expected expenses linked to “various ongoing governmental proceedings and measures with regard to Mercedes-Benz diesel vehicles,” the company said.
+The revision is related to an expected increase in expenses linked to “various ongoing governmental proceedings and measures” with regard to Mercedes-Benz diesel vehicles, the company said.

+The increase in the provision is likely to be “a high three-digit million euro amount”, it added.

 A spokesman declined to elaborate on the nature of those issues.